bensheldon/island94-jekyll/_posts/2022-11-16-environment-at-work.md

 I'm reminded of Nirgal's (spoiler!) fated ecopoetic basin in KSR's [_Blue Mars_](https://www.goodreads.com/book/show/77504.Blue_Mars):

 > Nirgal wandered the basin after storms, looking to see what had blown in.
-Usually it was only a load of icy dust, but once he found an unplanted clutch of pale blue Jacob’s ladders, tucked between the splits in a breadloaf rock.
+Usually it was only a load of icy dust, but once he found an unplanted clutch of pale blue Jacob's ladders, tucked between the splits in a breadloaf rock.
 Check the botanicals to see how it might interact with what was already there.
-Ten percent of introduced species survived, then ten percent of those became pests; that was invasion biology’s ten-ten rule, Yoshi said, almost the first rule of the discipline.
+Ten percent of introduced species survived, then ten percent of those became pests; that was invasion biology's ten-ten rule, Yoshi said, almost the first rule of the discipline.
 “Ten meaning five to twenty of course.”

 And close it out with a quote from [_Seeing like a State_](https://www.goodreads.com/book/show/20186.Seeing_Like_a_State):